lifeomic/rate-limiter-py/README.md

 make use of time-based expiration to restore capacity.
 The latter are unique and require explicit removal to restore capacity.

-For fungible tokens, the limiter leverages the leaky token bucket algorithm, tracking resource usage by acquiring and replenishing tokens for each unit of capacity.
+For fungible tokens, the limiter leverages the token bucket algorithm, tracking resource usage by acquiring and replenishing tokens for each unit of capacity.

 For non-fungible tokens, the limiter creates a new token for each resource.